-RoD schemes are relatively easy to deploy, as they do not require the introduction of major changes in the network, and have been proposed to decrease the energy consumption of base stations in "traditional" mobile networks (GSM, UMTS) [6], [7], as these devices account for up to 60% of the total energy consumed [3].
+have been proposed to decrease the energy consumption of base stations in "traditional" mobile networks (GSM, UMTS) [6], [7], as these devices account for up to 60% of the total energy consumed [3].
 Following [8], RoD policies can be divided into static and dynamic, depending on whether the switching on/off of the devices is scheduled or it follows real-time traffic patterns.
 In general, dynamic approaches are more efficient than static solutions, although they require higher switching on/off rates.
 In [5], a number of dynamic approaches are classified according to the wireless technology, performance metric, reaction time of the algorithm and control scheme (centralized or distributed).

 Regarding WLAN networks, it has been shown that RoD techniques can potentially provide substantial gains in energy savings when the number of considered APs increases (gains of approx. 37%, or 26 kW, can be achieved for a university campus [9] or even higher [10]).
 Several publications have shown the feasibility of RoD policies in campus networks [11], [12].
-The first analytical model for these techniques [13] focuses on the case of "clusters" of APs covering the same area, and studies the impact of the strategy used to (de)activate APs on parameters such as the energy savings and the switchoff rate of the devices.
+The first analytical model for these techniques [13] focuses on the case of "clusters" of APs covering the same area, and studies the impact of the strategy used to (de)activate APs on parameters such as the energy savings and the switch-off rate of the devices.
 In [14], the work is extended to account for the case when APs do not completely overlap their coverage areas.
-Following this interest in RoD schemes for WLANs, new publications analyse the performance when some assumptions are relaxed, e.g., Garroppo et al. [15] analyse the impact of using an accurate energy consumption model on performance.
+Following this interest in RoD schemes for WLANs, new publications analyse the performance when some assumptions are relaxed, 1 e.g., in [15] authors analyse the impact of using an accurate energy consumption model on performance.